aspect-build/rules_lint/docs/vale.md

     binary = "@@//tools:vale",
     # A copy_to_bin rule that places the .vale.ini file into bazel-bin
     config = "@@//:.vale_ini",
+    # Optional.
-    # A copy_to_directory rule that "installs" the styles together into a single folder
+    # A copy_to_directory rule that "installs" custom styles together into a single folder
     styles = "@@//tools:vale_styles",
 )
 ```